-Remuneration due or awarded Amounts submitted for the year ended to a vote Presentation Severance payments €1,260,500 (amount to be paid after being approved by the Ordinary Annual General Meeting on 22 May 2019 in accordance with the ex-post voting principle) (No deferred portion of this remuneration) In the event of dismissal, he will be entitled to severance pay capped at two years' fixed and variable remuneration, including, where appropriate, the amounts paid under the non-compete clause and any termination benefits connected to the termination of the employment contract.
-The reference compensation used to calculate the severance allowance consists of the last two years of fixed and variable remuneration that Bertrand Neuschwander received in his capacity as Chief Operating Officer.
-In accordance with Article L. 225-42-1 of the French Commercial Code, payment of the allowance will be subject to performance conditions, measured in the following manner: Average rate of achievement over the previous four financial years Amount of benefit paid 100% or more 100% Between 50% and 100% inclusive Between 75% and 100%, according to a straight-line calculation Less than 50% None This agreement, approved by the Board of Dire submitted for approval by the shareholders at th Shareholders on 12 May 2015, in accordance with agreements. e Annual General Meeting of Non-compete payments €517,300 ,300 Pursuant to the non-compete agreement, in case of termination of his appoints of office as Chief Operating Officer, by means of dismissal or resignation, he be prohibited for a one-year period, renewable once, from working in any m with a competitor of Groupe SEB.
-In consideration of this non-compete clause and for its entire duration, Be Neuschwander will receive a monthly non-compete payment amounting to 5 his monthly average fixed and variable remuneration paid over his last 12 m of service within the Group.
-The Board of Directors may release Bertrand Neuschwander from this oblig by waiving the non-compete clause.
-This non-compete agreement and the terms of severance detailed above approved by the Board of Directors on 22 April 2014.
+Remuneration due or awarded for the year ended Amounts submitted to a vote Presentation Severance payments €1,260,500 (amount to be paid after being approved by the Ordinary Annual General Meeting on 22 May 2019 in accordance with the ex-post voting principle) (No deferred portion of this remuneration) fixed and variable remuneration, including, where appropriate, the amounder the non-compete clause and any termination benefits connected termination of the employment contract.
+The reference compensation used to calculate the severance allowance of the last two years of fixed and variable remuneration that Bertrand Neuscipe received in his capacity as Chief Operating Officer.
+In accordance with Article L. 225-42-1 of the French Commercial Code, path the allowance will be subject to performance conditions, measured in the manner: Average rate of achievement over the previous four financial years Amount of benefit paid 100% or more 100% Between 50% and 100% inclusive Between 75% and 100%, according to a straight-line calculation Less than 50% None This agreement, approved by the Board of Di submitted for approval by the shareholders at Shareholders on 12 May 2015, in accordance wagreements. the Annual General Meeting of Non-compete payments €517,300 Pursuant to the non-compete agreement, in case of termination of his appointer of office as Chief Operating Officer, by means of dismissal or resignation, he is be prohibited for a one-year period, renewable once, from working in any main with a competitor of Groupe SEB.
+In consideration of this non-compete clause and for its entire duration, Bertin Neuschwander will receive a monthly non-compete payment amounting to 50° his monthly average fixed and variable remuneration paid over his last 12 most of service within the Group.
+The Board of Directors may release Bertrand Neuschwander from this obligate by waiving the non-compete clause.
+This non-compete agreement and the terms of severance detailed above wapproved by the Board of Directors on 22 April 2014.
 They were also disclose part of the ongoing information related to compensation and benefits.
-Further they were submitted for approval by the shareholders at the Annual General M of Shareholders on 12 May 2015, in accordance with the procedure provid regulated agreements.
+Furtherm they were submitted for approval by the shareholders at the Annual General Medof Shareholders on 12 May 2015, in accordance with the procedure provided regulated agreements.
 It was activated in November 2018 for one year.
-Retirement lump-sum payment None received Due to his seniority and in accordance with the Me agreement, Bertrand Neuschwander's total retirementilement amounts to €179,550.
+Retirement lump-sum payment None received Due to his seniority and in accordance with the Magreement, Bertrand Neuschwander's total retired entitlement amounts to €179,550.
+Metallurgical industry collective